reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 		return wRef;
 };
 ```
 In the same way, we'll use a BiFunction to deposit money to an account.
 Inputs: the account object, the deposit amount.
-Result: the updated account.
+Result: the updated account:

 ```java
 public static BiFunction<Account, Double, Account> DepositBalance = (Account account, Double amount) -> new Account(
 			account.getId(), account.getCustomerName(), account.getMobileNo(), account.getBalance() + amount);
 ```

 Now we need a method to withdraw money from the account.
 But, we need to check whether the account has sufficient balance for withdrawal or not.
-We'll write a simple BiPredicate to do that.
+We'll write a simple BiPredicate to do that:

 ```java
 public static BiPredicate<Account, Double> insufficientBalance = (account,
 			withdrawalAmount) -> (account.getBalance() - withdrawalAmount) < 0 ? true : false;
 ```

 So, we have our balance checker ready.
 Now, we'll write a method to withdraw balance.
 We'll take the account object, the withdrawal amount and the above BiPredicate as inputs.
 The output will be the updated account object.
 But, wait, how can we take three inputs in a BiFunction?
 We can't.
-That's why we'll create a Functional Interface on our own: TriFunction.
+That's why we'll create a Functional Interface on our own: TriFunction:

 ```java
 @FunctionalInterface